Writing Task 2

 If you want to calculate your overall band score…

-Task Response
+Task Achievement

-Even though each criterion is equally weighted at 25% each, Task response is the most important category as it is possible to get a lower band score than the other criteria if you do not answer the question.
+Even though each criterion is equally weighted at 25% each, Task Achievement is the most important category as it is possible to get a lower band score than the other criteria if you do not answer the question.

-Addressing the task.
+• Addressing the prompt.

-Stating a clear position.
+• Stating a clear position.

-Presenting, extending and supporting your main ideas.
+• Extending and supporting your main ideas.

-Addressing the task
+Addressing the prompt

 Stating a clear position